ibexa/documentation-user/docs/recent_activity/recent_activity.md

 On the Back Office, in Admin -> Activity list, you can consult what actions were taken by users recently.

+!!! note

+    - To see the Admin menu, you must have the "Setup / Administrate" [permission](permission_system.md).
+    - To see the Activity list, you must have the "Activity Log / Read" permission (this permission might be limitated to only see your own activity).

 By default, the following actions are logged:

 - [Content](content_items.md) [create](create_edit_content_items.md#create-content-items), [publish](publish_instantly.md#publish-content-instantly), update, trash, recover, [delete](copy_move_hide_content.md#multi-file-move), delete translation, hide and reveal